rstWeb - Browser Annotation of Rhetorical Structure Theory

 Features

-New: Discourse relation signal annotation
+New: Color coded discourse relation signal annotation and secondary edges!

 Signal annotation